Student’s Success Diary: How to Make a Great Essay

 Crafting the Introduction Paragraph

-The introduction paragraph serves as a starting point to your written piece that tells the reader exactly what it is you will be discussing.
+The introduction paragraph serves as a starting point to your custom essay writing piece that tells the reader exactly what it is you will be discussing.
 Generally, these elements should be included in this order: an opening sentence or hook to catch the reader’s attention, some background information on your topic that provides some context, and a thesis statement conveying your position on the topic.

 There are several strategies for achieving each of these elements.
 A hook, for instance, can be a quotation or a thought provoking question.
 The background information can be informative or instructional.
 The thesis statement should be clear and concise, and leave no question as to what it is you will be trying to prove.

 Similar to the introductory paragraph, each body paragraph should follow a basic structure or format.
 Start with a topic sentence that tells the reader what will be discussed in the paragraph.
 You should follow the first sentence with one or two sentences that provide evidence or gives an example of that topic taken from researched material.
 This is then followed by one or two sentences in which you present your ideas of what this all means in support of your thesis statement.
 Finally, the last sentence should transition into the following paragraph.
 Follow this format for each of the body paragraphs in your assignment.

 The final paragraph is your conclusion.
 This is where you rap up your paper and provide the reader with a sense of closure.
 The conclusion should be more than just a summary; it should be a synthesis of the information you have provided throughout the paper.
 You should restate your thesis statement, discussion topics, and supporting evidence in different words.
 Don’t assume the reader will automatically understand how the information works together to prove your argument.
 You should explain it clearly and directly.
 Finally end the paragraph with a closing statement so the reader knows you’ve reached the end.